For a lifespan of, say, 80 years, roughly 25 of those years are spent sleeping.

 Unless, of course, this is the dream and we just don’t know it… ⊙_ʘ

 Dreaming is not unlike the Brain in a Jar thought experiment:

 Suspend a brain from the body, connect the brain’s neurons to a series of corresponding wires from a supercomputer, place the brain in a jar of life-sustaining fluid.
 Hypothetically, if the computer were able to provide electrical impulses identical to those normally received by the brain, reality as the brain perceives it would in no way differ from how we’re presumed to perceive reality normally.

 How can we know for sure we’re not simply a brain in a jar?

 Likewise, a dream places your consciousness within a reality that is, unbeknownst to you, simulated.
 The jar being your cranium.

 Lucid dreaming occurs when you see the “jar,” the amendable limits of your dream reality.
-And by seeing the “jar,” you’re able to dream with reflective awareness & agentive control.
+And by seeing the “jar,” you’re able to dream with reflective awareness and agentive control.

-Scientifically, lucid dreaming is a hybrid state of consciousness that features both waking (WEC) & non-lucid dreaming (REM).
-On an EEG scan this is expressed as concurrently high & low brain wave frequencies, with “waking” frequencies occurring in the frontal regions that facilitate working memory — an ongoing memory state concerned with immediate perceptual and linguistic processing.
+Scientifically, lucid dreaming is a hybrid state of consciousness that features both waking (WEC) and non-lucid dreaming (REM).
+On an EEG scan this is expressed as concurrently high and low brain wave frequencies, with “waking” frequencies occurring in the frontal regions that facilitate working memory — an ongoing memory state concerned with immediate perceptual and linguistic processing.

 Of course, not all dreams are lucid.